Taxonomy Builder Setup¶

 -

-Check the resolution detection option if you want to track successful/unsuccessful outcomes (enabled by default).
+Check the resolution detection option to track successful or unsuccessful outcomes (enabled by default).

 -